lezneklihp/dsend_project_4/README.md

 ├── modeling_trees.ipynb
 └── webapp_trees.ipynb
 ```

-Please refer to the tree structure below and the following description of this repository.

 The `data` directory contains three subdirectories.
 The `data_raw` subdirectory has .dbf, .prj, .shp, .shx, and .xml files for the geographical data of the boroughs and streets of New York City.
 It also has a .csv file (compressed via gunzip) with the Tree Census data.
 The `data_eda` subdirectory also has a compressed .csv file, but with a cleaned version of the Tree Census dataset.
 The `data_preprocessed` subdirectory then has a compressed .csv file of a one-hot encoded version of the cleaned dataset.